ChristianDibbern/christiandibbern.github.io/_posts/2018-02-23-groovegrid.markdown

 ![](https://i.ibb.co/KLC31gn/Groovegrid-Logo-Tweaking-Process.png#full)

 I eventually came to the conclusion that the pixel typeface I used just didn't fit, I needed custom letterforms.
 So I took a step back and suddenly it hit me.
 The pixel type would only feel right if it could work on Groovegrid.
 Which meant each letter would have to be reproducible on 4x4 pixels.
-I was surprised by the amount of different glyphs I could come up with.
+I was surprised by the amount of different glyphs I could come up with for a single character.

 ![](https://i.ibb.co/LvqxBkB/Groovegrid-G-Entwuerfe-edit.jpg)